 Forshey Prostok currently represents the Official Committee of Unsecured Creditors in the Chapter 11 bankruptcy case of Domistyle, Inc. pending in the Eastern District of Texas.
 Prior to filing bankruptcy, Domistyle operated as a leading designer and manufacturer of high-end scented candles, home décor and home fragrance products sold primarily through “big box” national retailers.
 Early in the bankruptcy case, the Firm assisted the Committee in the negotiation of a Plan Support Agreement with the Debtor and principal lender to ensure that the Committee’s constituent creditors would be provided with favorable Plan treatment.
 To this end, the Committee is serving as co-proponent of a Joint Plan of Liquidation pending before the Court which incorporates the negotiated terms of the Plan Support Agreement.

 Forshey Prostok recently served as counsel to the Official Committee of Unsecured Creditors of Wall Homes, Inc., et al.

 The Bombay Company, et al (Local Counsel for Unsecured Creditors Committee)

-Forshey Prostok recently served as local counsel for the Official Committee of Unsecured Creditors of The Bombay Company, Inc., et al., one of the largest retail bankruptcy cases ever filed in Texas.
-With the firm’s assistance, the Committee and Debtors confirmed a joint plan of liquidation that resulted in payment of a significant dividend to unsecured creditors.
+Forshey Prostok represented the Official Committee of Unsecured Creditors of The Bombay Company, Inc., et al., one of the largest retail bankruptcy cases ever filed in Texas.
+The Committe and Debtors confirmed a joint plan of liquidation that resulted in payment of a significant dividend to unsecured creditors.

 Pan American General Hospital, L.L.C.
 (Official Unsecured Creditors Committee)